 - Thigh – Fold is lifted on anterior aspect of thigh midway between inguinal crease and proximal border of patella.
 Body weight is shifted to the left foot.

-It’s crucial to make sure you’re eating the most nutrient dense foods during the day to help your body recover from grueling workouts.
-Along with eating clean meals every 2.5 to 3 hours, you really need to focus on optimizing your pre and post workout nutrition.
+It’s crucial to make sure you’re eating nutrient dense whole foods during the day to help your body recover from grueling workouts.
+Along with eating clean meals every 2.5 to 3 hours, you really need to focus on optimizing your pre-workout and post-workout nutrition.
 A very simple and nutrient packed option is to make a protein shake before and after training.
-Just blend up a little whey protein with some fresh fruit, quality greens (kale, spinach) and throw in some old-fashioned oatmeal for a high energy packed smoothie!
-Your diet accounts for about 60% of your overall results whether you are training to build maximum muscle or trying to lose excess body fat.
-When in doubt, look at your diet first and try to make changes in the foods and overall calories you’re consuming before focusing on your training and other elements in your fitness regimen.
+Just blend up a little whey protein with some fresh fruit, quality greens (kale, spinach, chard) and throw in some old-fashioned oatmeal for a nutrient packed high protein smoothie!
+Your diet accounts for about 70% of the results you will see in your physique.
+So, whether you are training to build maximum muscle mass or you are trying to lose excess body fat, your diet is the key to your success!